rushmetra/noSQL/README.md

 <!-- ABOUT THE PROJECT -->
 # :pushpin: Bases de Dados NoSQL - Trabalho Prático 22/23

-***About*** : Online Electronics Store
-The goal of this project was to migrate the original MySQL Database schema to NoSQL Databases (MongoDB && Neo4J) and comparing both approaches.
+***About*** : The goal of this project was to migrate the original MySQL Database schema (Online Electronics Store) to NoSQL Databases (MongoDB && Neo4J) and comparing both approaches.

 ## :handshake: Group members:
 - [Rui Guilherme Monteiro](https://github.com/rushmetra)